alanranger/schema-tools/schema-tools-todo.md

 - [ ] Export validation results to CSV/Excel
 - [ ] Add batch enhancement for all URLs at once
 - [ ] Add filtering/sorting options in results table
+- [ ] Change filter inputs to dropdowns with actual field values

 ---